LAWEN is a booster organization supporting the Louisiana water economy

 That committee is now the Louisiana Water Economy Network and taking these principles statewide.
 We invite you to help build the network.

 A healthy economy requires healthy people living on a healthy planet.
-LAWEN is defining and building a healthy Louisiana water economy by connecting people and resources.
+LAWEN is defining and building a healthy Louisiana water economy by connecting people and resources for a better future for all.

 Get involved: info (at) louisianawater.net